How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Pros

-• Water is a basic commodity, so demand is not a problem.
-There is increased demand during the hot summer season and a bit of a slowdown in the cooler rainy season, but overall a water refilling station can be profitable all year round.
-You will also be serving your community, with customers coming from high to low-income backgrounds.
+• Water is an essential commodity, so demand is not a problem.
+There is increased demand during the hot summer and a slowdown in the cooler rainy season.
+Still, overall a water refilling station can be profitable all year round.
+You will also serve your community with customers from high to low-income backgrounds.

 • It’s simpler than other businesses since your primary product is water service.
 You only need to focus on maintaining your water’s quality and relationship with your customers.